DataDog/integrations-extras/cloudaeye/README.md

 ### Configuration

-Once integrated, begin exploring your Datadog costs within CloudAEye.
-You can create filters for specific Datadog organizations and services alongside costs from any of the other supported CloudAEye providers.
+Once integrated, begin exploring your logs, metrics, and traces within CloudAEye.
+You can check incidents and root-cause analysis for incidents in CloudAEye's [Root Cause Analysis Dashboard][5].

 ## Uninstallation